sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ## Adding custom classes to the agent
 The App Agent allows loading custom classes (driver libraries or classes for custom functions/conditions).
-The jars can be placed under `/opt/spm/spm-monitor/collectors/<integration>/lib` directory. jars placed in this location will be loaded during agent startup.
+The jars can be placed under `/opt/spm/spm-monitor/collectors/<integration>/lib` directory.
+Jars placed in this location will be loaded during agent startup.